notsnapback/rhel9-pxe-vagrant-lab/README.md

 `ip=dhcp` / `rd.neednet=1` – Brings up networking via DHCP and ensures the network is available during early boot.

-`inst.text` / `inst.debug` / `rd.shell` – Enables text-mode installer, extra logging, and an emergency shell for troubleshooting
+`inst.text` / `inst.debug` / `rd.shell` – Enables the text-mode installer, extra logging, and an emergency shell for troubleshooting

 ## Copy `vmlinuz` and `initrd.img` to the TFTP server